QBladeOcean/QBladeOceanDocs/docs/source/src/validation/hydrodynamics/lpmd/lpmd.rst

     Mooring line tensions for regular sea state with :math:`H` = 8 m and :math:`T` = 12 s.
 QB Loc = QB local buoyancy model, QB Lin = QB linear buoyancy model.

-The response of the substructure if the local buoyancy model is used changes even more drastic for this test case.
+The response of the substructure if the local buoyancy model is used changes even more drastically for this test case.
 In :numref:`fig-OC4-RegWave-Case2` we see that the mean surge displacement of the QB Loc simulations is now negative compared to the positive mean surge displacement of the QB Lin simulations.
 Now, the heave and pitch DOF have a larger amplitude compared to the QB Lin simulations and there is again a positive phase shift.